Blog

 N2 Northbound Carriageway (Durban to King Shaka International Airport)

-From: 19:00 on Saturday, 31 May 2025 to 07:00 on Sunday, 1 June 2025
+From: 19:00 on Saturday, 12 July 2025 to 07:00 on Sunday, 13 July 2025

 SANRAL apologises for any inconvenience caused and thanks the public for their patience and cooperation as we work to improve South Africa’s national road network.
 “We urge all road users to plan ahead and, where possible, depart earlier than usual.
 Operators of heavy vehicles and trucks are advised to delay travel during the closure or make use of suitable staging areas to prevent congestion.
-Public transport providers are requested to ensure their drivers are informed of the closure,” added Lowe.
+Public transport providers are requested to ensure their drivers are informed of the closure,” said Lowe.

 TRAFFIC ADVISORY